essox514/lasnep/README.md

 [(2018) Advanced Course.
 Go directly watch the videos on Youtube. ](https://safari.ethz.ch/architecture/fall2018/doku.php)

 Reference books (read in this order):
-David A Patterson and John L. Hennessy - Computer Organization and Design: the Hardware/Software Interface John L. Hennessy and David A Patterson - Computer Architecture: A Quantitative Approach
+David A Patterson and John L. Hennessy "Computer Organization and Design: the Hardware/Software Interface" John L. Hennessy and David A Patterson  "Computer Architecture: A Quantitative Approach"
 ## FPGA

 ### Blogs and News